penny4860/CarND-P2-Classifier/writeup_template.md

 | .00			    	| 0 (Speed limit (20km/h)  							|

-For the first image(14-stop), the model is not sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the next image(14-stop), the model is not sure that this is a Priority road sign (probability of 0.99), and the image does contain a stop sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|